Web-n-Composite/crypto-hacks-list/README.md

-<p>The value of lost assets: 18457 BTC</p>
+**The value of lost assets: 18457 BTC<**

 ![image](https://user-images.githubusercontent.com/114734003/206683997-3f0138b3-7d3e-4183-bc92-5f50335290a5.png)

-<p>Unfortunately for&nbsp;Bitcoinica, just two months after the initial hack, they suffered another hack.&nbsp;This led many to suspect that the initial security problems that arose from the March attack on&nbsp;Linode, were never effectively resolved.&nbsp;The site was immediately taken down and&nbsp;&nbsp;<a href="https://bitcoinmagazine.com/articles/Bitcoinica_An_Obituary-1336979566"><u>the exchange permanently shut down</u></a>&nbsp;&nbsp;.</p>
+Unfortunately for Bitcoinica, just two months after the initial hack, they suffered another hack.
+This led many to suspect that the initial security problems that arose from the March attack on Linode, were never effectively resolved.
+The site was immediately [taken down and](https://bitcoinmagazine.com/articles/Bitcoinica_An_Obituary-1336979566) the exchange permanently shut down.

 <hr class="wp-block-separator has-alpha-channel-opacity">